Welcome to Elementary Education in San Lorenzo Unified School District!

 Equity in the San Lorenzo Unified School district is acknowledging historical biases and changing the way they are addressed in terms of closing the achievement gap.
 We define our approach to the work of equity as providing for each student the academic, emotional and social supports needed to increase the achievement of underperforming subgroups at an accelerated rate while additionally increasing overall student performance.

 Recent projects in elementary education include:

-- In-depth training for all principals and elementary teachers regarding educational equity, racial bias and its impact on student achievement, and leading schools with an equity lens.
-Further professional development on culturally responsive curriculum will take place during the 2018-19 school year.
-Our recent declaration of Anti-Bias Education speaks to our commitment to improving the conditions students find themselves in at our Elementary Schools.
-Click here to see the document: Critical Practices from Anti Bias Framework.pdf
+- We are committed to in-depth training for all principals and elementary teachers regarding educational equity, racial bias and its impact on student achievement, and leading schools with an equity lens.
+Our declaration of Anti-Bias Education speaks to our commitment to improving the conditions students find themselves in at our Elementary Schools.
+Click here to see the document: Critical Practices for Anti-Bias Education

-- Building our preschool program to include PreK-3rd grade articulation at all elementary school sites; during the Summer of 2018, we held a Summer Bridge camp for PreK-2 students, and all elementary schools have preschool programs during the school year.
-All elementary school sites are also be participating in the Sobrato Early Academic Literacy (SEAL) program, which is a comprehensive approach PreK-3, with a focus on language development.
+- All elementary schools have preschool programs housed on their campuses during the school year.
+All elementary school sites are also participating in the Sobrato Early Academic Literacy (SEAL) program, which is a comprehensive approach PreK-3, with a focus on language development.